who we are

 Our Story

-The idea for our organization was first conceived in 2017, when the founder, Onyeka Francis Offor, was working on his final-year bachelor research at the University of Port Harcourt.
+The idea of our organization was first conceived in 2017, when our founder, Onyeka Francis Offor, was working on his final year bachelor research at the University of Port Harcourt.
 His project focused on the conversion of waste aluminium cans into alum; a chemical product used in water purification.
-As part of his research, he collected discarded aluminium cans from around the university community, processed them into alum via chemical processes, and used the product to successfully treat waste water.
+As part of his research, he collected discarded aluminium cans within the university community, processed them into alum via chemical processes and used the product to successfully treat wastewater.
 The impact and potential of this project sparked a deeper passion in him one that extended beyond academic requirements and into a long-term vision for environmental sustainability and clean water access.

-In 2024, Offor and Igomu further expanded the team by connecting with Godstime Onyema, a dedicated advocate for water and hygiene.
-He was subsequently appointed to the Board of Trustees as the Facilitating Coordinator.
+In 2024 Offor and Igomu connected with Godstime Onyema, a dedicated advocate for water and hygiene.
+He was subsequently appointed into the Board of Trustees as Facilitating Coordinator.

 Our Vision